treyhunner/treyhunner.github.com/source/_posts/2014-12-17-start-using-ecmascript-5-already.markdown

 ### filter

-Returns a new array with all array items that pass the given test function implemented.
+Returns a new array with all array items that pass the given test function included.

 Equivalent to [\_.filter][]